dinodev76/COB-FAKER/README.md

 5. Run VS Code and select File/Open Folder..., and open the above COB-FAKER folder to get started.

-## Running the provided test programs
+## Compiling and Running the Provided Programs

+1. **FAKER**: This subroutine generates random fake names, addresses, tax ids, etc. To compile it from VS Code, click on FAKER.cob and select Terminal/Run Task.../Compile Selected Subroutine.
+That will create FAKER.dll in the BIN folder.
+Use the parameter copybook FAKERLNK.cpy when calling FAKER.

+    FAKER calls one or more of the following subroutines from this project, as appropriate:

+    * **FAKADDR**
+    * **FAKCOMP**
+    * **FAKPERS**
+    * **FAKRAND**
+    * **FAKTXID**

+    FAKER also uses the following subroutines from the GC-Utilities project (the DLLs have been copied to the BIN folder of this project):

+    * **BITWISE**
+    * **CRC32**

-1. FAKERGEN: this program generates 1000 random names and addresses and outputs the results to "FAKERGEN Output.txt".
-To compile and run it from VS Code, select Terminal/Run Task.../Compile and Run FAKERGEN.
+2. **FAKERGEN**: this program generates 1000 random names and addresses and outputs the results to "FAKERGEN Output.txt".
+To compile and run it from VS Code, click on FAKERGEN.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

-2. FAKERTST: this program reads "FAKERTST Input.txt", calls FAKER for each of the specified commands, and displays the results.
-To compile and run it from VS Code, select Terminal/Run Task.../Compile and Run FAKERTST.
+3. **FAKERTST**: this program reads "FAKERTST Input.txt", calls FAKER for each of the specified commands, and writes the results to "FAKERTST Output.txt".
+To compile and run it from VS Code, click on FAKERTST.cob and select Terminal/Run Task.../Compile and Run Selected Main Program.

 ## Authors